-This course provides support for mastery of Reading 032 and English 032 competencies (e.g., may include, but is not limited to, laboratory work, computerized instruction, and/or projects).
-Note: Students who complete this course should not enroll in ENG 012 or RDG 012.
+This course provides support for mastery of English competencies (e.g., may include, but is not limited to, laboratory work, computerized instruction, and/or projects).
+Note: Students who successfully complete this course should not enroll in RWR 012.
 Prerequisite: Appropriate placement test scores.
-Corequisite: RWR 032.
+Corequisite: ENG 032.
 (1/0)